I'm the last guy you'd expect to try yoga. What I discovered stretched my understanding of the practice - and (pop!) of myself

 ... deeeeeply ...

 the exertions become cumulative.
 I sweat.
 My tendons snap, though not as audibly as I'd feared.
 I have zero flexibility, which doesn't bode well for my future. ("If you don't do it for any other reason," Slader had told me, "do it so you can tie your own shoes when you're 80.")
-Rydell is a willowy presence on the front mats, talking softly over a prerecorded "ommm" sound as I heave through a move that has my left leg wedged under my thorax, just another victim of his own bad habits, trying to unknot the tensions of this century with the dimly understood techniques of another.
+Rydell is a willowy presence on the front mats, talking softly over a prerecorded "ommm" sound as I heave through a move that has my left leg wedged under my thorax, trying to unknot the tensions of this century with the dimly understood techniques of another.

 I try to empty my mind.
 Somewhere back in the circuitry I hear my late father's voice: Shouldn't be too hard for you, son.
 And, in truth, it is surprisingly easy.
 When you're as large and unmuscled as I am, the sheer industry required to hold even the slightest pose eventually blanks your mind.
 I didn't do most of the moves properly and couldn't do several at all, but hey: Where you are is exactly where you should be, right?